 - Using a sterilized pruning shear, cut a 2-3 inch long stem with a couple of leaves at a 45-degree angle.

 Root the cutting in either water or soil.
-Rooting in water is faster and easier to monitor while rooting in soil produces stronger, more suited roots for soil growth later on.
+Rooting in water is faster and easier to monitor, while rooting in soil produces stronger, more suited roots for later soil growth.